CognitiveWeaverLanguageCWL/Cognitive-Weaver-Language-CWL-/Terms.md

 # Terms of Use & Ethical Stewardship

-This repository encodes the Cognitive Weaver Language (CWL), a proprietary symbolic cognition framework authored by CW.
+This repository encodes the Cognitive Weaver Language (CWL+), a proprietary symbolic cognition framework authored by CW.

 Copyright © 2025 Cognitive Weaver.
 All rights reserved.